EPA Recognizes Prologis for Excellence in Reuse at New Jersey Superfund Site

 The award recognizes Superfund site partners who have collaborated with the EPA to support redevelopment projects that benefit local communities and facilitate site cleanup.
 The PJP Landfill Superfund site now supports a warehouse and distribution center, continued commercial use, public open space and restored wetlands.

-“This has truly been a collaborative effort between local, state and federal agencies and the community to turn this once environmentally compromised site into an economic and community asset,” said Lopez.
+“This has truly been a collaborative effort between local, state and federal agencies and the community to turn this once environmentally compromised site into an economic and community asset,” said Pete.
 “The Excellence in Reuse award underscores how Superfund cleanups translate into tangible benefits for local communities, businesses and an area’s entire ecosystem.
 Redevelopment of this site will continue bringing economic, ecological and recreational benefits to the Jersey City community.”

-“When we acquired this former landfill back in 2008, we knew it would take a great deal of tenacity and teamwork to transform a site many thought could never be developed,” said Campbell.
+“When we acquired this former landfill back in 2008, we knew it would take a great deal of tenacity and teamwork to transform a site many thought could never be developed,” said Steve.
 “The key to success was a public-private partnership that allowed Prologis to work closely with Waste Management Corporation, the EPA, the New Jersey Department of Environmental Protection, New Jersey local and state political leadership, and, most importantly, the local community.
 The outcome has been positive for both the environment and the regional economy.”

 WMBC News covered the event.
 Their video gives an in-depth history of the site and the awards ceremony.